Introduction

 Reference: https://www.theconstructsim.com/what-is-ros/

 ROS stands for Robot Operating System.
 Even if it says so, ROS is not a real operating system since it goes on top of Linux.
-ROS is a middleware framework on top of the OS that allows it to abstract the hardware from the software.
+ROS is a set of software libraries and tools for building robot applications.
+Also, ROS is a middleware framework on top of the OS that allows it to abstract the hardware from the software.
 This means software engineers can think in terms of software for all the hardware of the robot.

 ROS is becoming the industry standard in robotics programming.
 Initially, ROS started at universities, but quickly spread into the business world.
 Every day, more and more companies and startups are basing their businesses in ROS.
 One of the reasons our team chooses ROS as the software framework is because of its large community, good support and documentation.